 Cyclical operation with BL oil is required for engine break-in for a minimum of 150 h.
 Hourly BSFC measurements is routinely recorded.
 The intense care for precision required for test operation is not required for cyclical break-in operation.

-Oil Charge for Break-in—Service both oil filters to ensure that they are clean.
+Oil Charge for Break-in—Service FIL-1 oil filter to ensure that it is clean.
 Drain oil and charge the engine with fresh BL oil, adding 5.9 L.

 11.5.2.1 Oil Additions During Break-in-Monitor oil pan level on hourly basis, during Step A operations.
 When oil pan level reaches 400 mL below test full, add fresh BL oil to bring it back to the original test full level, using the same batch BL used for the initial break-in oil change.
 Record the oil addition amount and the break-in hour when the oil addition was completed.